Author Submission Guidelines

 Manuscripts are first evaluated by the editorial team for suitability; this evaluation typically takes 4-6 weeks.
 Manuscripts that are selected for peer review are evaluated by the editorial team and 2–3 external peer reviewers who serve on the OJIN Editorial Review Board.
 Members of the editorial review board are listed in the journal.
 The external peer review process may take 6-8 weeks or longer, depending upon volume of manuscripts and reviewer availability.
 After manuscript review and revision, decisions about publication will be made by the Editorial Team and author(s) will be notified.

 Author(s) will be asked to review copy-edited manuscripts (galley proofs) online.
 OJIN does not publish article preprints.
 Accepted manuscripts become the property of the OJIN: The Online Journal of Issues in Nursing.
 Authors to wish to distribute their published works can access Copyright Clearance Center to request permission to do so; there is no fee to distribute your own work, but we do require you to seek this permission.

 The purpose of OJIN is to foster exchange of opinions and information related to issues in nursing practice, research, and education.
 We thus strongly encourage readers to submit letters to the editor concerning any published OJIN topic and/or specific information addressed in OJIN articles and/or columns.
 Please note that letters must address a published topic, article, or content for consideration.
 Letters are reviewed by the editorial team but do not undergo external peer review.

 Please limit letters to no more than 500 words.
 All letters that are accepted for publication will be edited as needed and, before publication, the edited letter will be returned to the author for approval.
 Authors of the article(s) discussed in these letters are encouraged to reply to the letter(s).

-Please submit a letter via email to: firstname.lastname@example.org
+Please submit a letter via email to our letters editor Dr. Kim Stanislo at: firstname.lastname@example.org